Freedom From Stupidity

 I am fascinated during the political campaign season how rarely commentators’ support shifts from one candidate to another; even with a constant flow of new information.
 It appears once publicly committed, the blinders prevent any further examining logic.
 And we vote a fool into office.

 My memory fades but has not drifted into compete amnesia, forgetting two years of campaign rhetoric condemning every previous skirmish as complete disasters—many courageous soldiers died in each of these.
-Neither political party should be awarded unquestioned authority to act, while condemning dissenters as unpatriotic when they enact their right to think.
+Neither political party should be awarded unquestioned authority to act, while condemning dissenters that enact their right to think as unpatriotic.

 The same self-deceit occurs in our personal lives; instead of shifting gears, we follow the trajectory of emotion and then justify.

 We engage in purposeful effort after mindfully mulling through the thoughts and feelings.
 Our personal desires will occasionally conflict with the expectations of other people, groups, and governments.
 Maybe we are right—maybe not.
 Slow down to examine the difference, courageously speaking up when expedient to do so.

 Some social norms are worthy of continuing while others are outdated and harmful; but social norms typically go unnoticed and unexamined.
 We must struggle to free ourselves from these chains.
 The norms may also be bad, containing dreadful biases, outdated approaches, and hateful reactions.
 Stop, think, and be free from this silliness.

 Intentional thought, careful scrutiny of facts, openness to differing opinions frees us from harmful emotions, inviting flexibility and complexity into our character, freeing us from the stupidity of the past.